 1) What is happening in Syria?

 2) How can I help Syrian refugees?

-- Syria’s civil war has been ongoing for seven years.
+- Syria’s civil war has been ongoing since 2011.
 The fighting is happening between soldiers who support the president of Syria, Bashar al-Assad, and rebel fighters who no longer want Assad in power.